-It is our view after careful study, that Bill C-51 expansively creates new powers, and creates new crimes in the name of anti-terror, without any commensurate increase in legal safeguards and without regard to the lessons learned in Canada's counter-terror experience since 2001.
+Bill C-51 expansively creates new powers, and creates new crimes in the name of anti-terror, without any commensurate increase in legal safeguards and without regard to the lessons learned in Canada's counter-terror experience since 2001.
+The terrorist threat to Canada is real; CCLA recognizes that the Government requires effective tools to fight terrorist activities and to keep Canada safe, but Bill C-51 does not provide such necessary tools.
 Canada already has robust and even exceptional and broad anti-terror powers in place.
-Bill C-51 is omnibus legislation that imperils principles of accountability critical to a liberal democracy, undermines fundamental rights and freedoms, and threatens to criminalize legitimate acts.
+Bill C-51 is omnibus legislation that imperils principles of transparency and accountability critical to a liberal democracy, undermines fundamental rights and freedoms, and threatens to criminalize legitimate acts.
 If passed, Bill C-51 will significantly undermine Canada's constitutional and legal framework.
 In our view, the Bill's failings cannot be remedied through amendments.
 CCLA argues that this Bill should not pass.

 Bill C-51 has been introduced in the name of national security to combat terrorist activities including terrorist threats, but it has not been demonstrated that more legislation creating new crimes and new powers are necessary to achieve this objective.
 Despite CCLA's requests and those of other actors in civil society, no clear explanations have been provided by the Government as to why these new laws are necessary.
-CCLA respectfully reminds the Committee that existing laws successfully thwarted the Via Rail and Toronto 18 terror plots.
-If existing laws were in fact deficient in preventing the tragic Parliament Hill shooting and murder of a Canadian soldier, or the Quebec murder of a Canadian soldier, then Canadians should be told clearly why those laws were deficient.
+CCLA reminds the Committee that existing laws successfully thwarted the Via Rail and Toronto 18 terror plots.
+If existing laws were in fact deficient in preventing the tragic Parliament Hill shooting and murder of a Canadian soldier, or the Quebec murder of a Canadian soldier, then Canadians should be told why those laws were deficient.
 Such an explanation could be provided without betraying national security secrets.
-The mere fact that acts of violence or terror have occurred in recent months - which acts we categorically condemn and deplore -- is not in itself a sufficient basis for claiming exceptional new laws or powers are required.
-No country can successfully legislate to zero risk;

-however, a country that runs roughshod over constitutional protections and rule of law will be inconsistent with democracy, freedom, and security.
+The mere fact that acts of violence or terror have occurred in recent months - which acts we categorically condemn and deplore - is not in itself a sufficient basis for claiming exceptional new laws or powers are required.
+No country can successfully legislate to zero risk; however, a country that runs roughshod over constitutional protections and rule of law will be inconsistent with democracy, freedom, and security.
+The case for Bill C-51 has not been made.